PicoSearch

 $50,000

-Jointly sponsored by CCNNPDF & NNPDF
+Jointly sponsored by NNPDF and CCNNPDF

 Sponsor: Rudolf Jaenisch, M.D.